Best Performing Small Business Models of 2022

-If you’re re-thinking how your business turns a profit after the pandemic’s impact on the past year and a half, you’re far from alone.
+If you’re re-thinking how your business turns a profit after the pandemic’s impact on the past two years, you’re far from alone.
 According to the recent global survey on digital strategy by McKinsey Digital, almost 90% of respondents said their business models need to change (or have already changed) to remain economically viable through 2023.

 The majority believe those changes should involve embedding digital technology in their current businesses (21%) or building new digital businesses (64%).
 But how can you adjust your small business model so it will succeed in the years to come?